KDE/digikam-doc/README.md

 - Use a tool as [Spectacle](https://apps.kde.org/spectacle/) to take a shot.
 Use the region selection option to capture only important area.

-- Remove unecessary buttons and dialog header to limit image file size.
+- Remove unnecessary buttons and dialog header to limit image file size.

 - Always use **WEBP** file format to save images.